Richard Childress Racing in the NASCAR Cup Series: Car No. 30 history

-In 2001, RCR fielded the No. 30 America Online-sponsored Chevrolet, with AOL signing a four-year contract.
+In 2001, RCR fielded the No. 30 AOL-sponsored Chevrolet, with AOL signing a four-year contract.
 Childress initially planned to have Kevin Harvick drive the car on a limited basis during that season as part of a transition from the Busch Series to Winston Cup for 2002.
 After Dale Earnhardt's death, Harvick was moved into RCR's primary car and 2000 Busch Series champion Jeff Green was selected to drive the car in his place.
-Originally planning to debut at Atlanta in March, the team debuted at the NAPA Auto Parts 500 at California Speedway in April, with Green finishing 21st.
+Originally planning to debut at Atlanta in March, the team debuted at Fontana in April, with Green finishing 21st.
 The team qualified for six more races that season, with Green earning a pole at the Sharpie 500 at Bristol in August, and went full-time the next season as scheduled with Green behind the wheel.

 Green posted six Top 10s in the 2002 season, including a career best second at Loudon in July, and finished seventeenth in points.
 Although the team started 2003 with a Daytona 500 pole, Green and the team failed to jell as Childress had hoped and on May 5, was fired following the first race at Richmond.
 In what amounted to a trade between organizations, Green was replaced by the former driver of the No. 1 car for Dale Earnhardt, Inc., Steve Park, with Green taking Park's ride at DEI.
 Green's firing was largely connected to an altercation between him and teammate Kevin Harvick during the Richmond race in which Harvick wrecked Green while racing for a top 10 position, igniting an already tumultuous relationship between the two drivers that went back to their competition in the Busch Series.
 Park would score a pole at Daytona in July and earn two Top 10s but had only six finishes inside the Top 20, ending the season 32nd in points.